Reims Cathedral

-Notre-Dame de Reims (/ˌnɒtrə ˈdɑːm, ˌnoʊtrə ˈdeɪm, ˌnoʊtrə ˈdɑːm/; [nɔtʁə dam də ʁɛ̃s]; meaning "Our Lady of Reims"), (known in English as Reims Cathedral), is a Roman Catholic cathedral in the French city of the same name, the archiepiscopal see of the Archdiocese of Reims.
+Notre-Dame de Reims (/ˌnɒtrə ˈdɑːm, ˌnoʊtrə ˈdeɪm, ˌnoʊtrə ˈdɑːm/; [nɔtʁə dam də ʁɛ̃s]; meaning "Our Lady of Reims"), known in English as Reims Cathedral (also spelt Rheims Cathedral), is a Catholic cathedral in the French city of the same name, the seat of the Archdiocese of Reims.
 The cathedral was dedicated to the Virgin Mary and was the traditional location for the coronation of the kings of France.
+The cathedral is considered to be one of the most important works of Gothic architecture.
+A major tourist destination, it receives about a million visitors annually.
+It became a UNESCO World Heritage Site in 1991.

-The cathedral church is thought to have been founded by the bishop Nicasius in the early 5th century.
+The cathedral is thought to have been founded by the bishop Nicasius in the early 5th century.
 Clovis was baptized a Christian here by Saint Remigius, the bishop of Reims, about a century later.
 He was the first Frankish king to receive this sacrament.
-Construction of the present Reims Cathedral began in the 13th century and concluded in the 14th century.
+Construction of the present cathedral began in the 13th century and concluded in the 14th century.
 A prominent example of High Gothic architecture, it was built to replace an earlier church destroyed by fire in 1210.
 Although little damaged during the French Revolution, the present cathedral saw extensive restoration in the 19th century.
-It was severely damaged during World War I and the church was again restored in the 20th century.
+It was severely damaged during World War I and was again restored in the 20th century.

-Since the 1905 law on the separation of church and state, the cathedral has been owned by the French state, while the Catholic church has an agreement for its exclusive use.
+Since the 1905 law on the separation of Church and state, the cathedral has been owned by the French state, while the Catholic Church has an agreement for its exclusive use.
 The French state pays for its restoration and upkeep.
-The cathedral, a major tourist destination, receives about one million visitors annually.
-It has been a UNESCO World Heritage Site since 1991.